 The purpose of this manual

 This manual is written primarily for HMRC staff but it can also assist customers and their professional advisers to determine the correct VAT treatment of input tax incurred on the transactions described.
-It supplements the basic guidance provided on HMRC’s website, in VAT Public Notices and in Revenue & Customs Briefs.
+It supplements the basic guidance provided on HMRC’s website and VAT Public Notices.

 This manual gives you information and guidance on the meaning of “business” for VAT purposes and how it applies in the operation of the tax.

 It is concerned with the subject from the point of view of UK VAT law, but includes reference to EC VAT law.
 Other UK taxes have their own definitions of business including those administered by our direct tax colleagues.
 However, these do not necessarily correspond with the VAT definition, which must be given a “European” meaning.

 This manual helps HMRC staff make decisions by telling them about: